Only 71 % of Ontarians age 80 and up have signed up for a COVID-19 vaccine. Here's why that's a problem | CBC News

 - Language, literacy and technological barriers to booking a vaccination appointment.

-- Lingering concerns about the efficacy rate of the AstraZeneca-Oxford vaccine and reluctance to take it because of Health Canada's initial refusal to approve it for people age 65 and older.
+- Lingering concerns about the efficacy rate of the AstraZeneca-Oxford vaccine and reluctance to take it because of initial guidance from the National Advisory Committee on Immunization (NACI) that it should not be used for adults 65 and older.

 - Vaccine hesitancy, in particular among seniors worried about interaction with their prescribed medications.